andymoday/Tidy_data_proj/CodeBook.md

-The analysis script 'tidy_data_proj.R' works as follows:
+The analysis script 'run_analysis.R' works as follows:

 - Reads the required data into R using the read.table("FILE", head = FALSE) command (datasets, subjects, and labels for both the test and training data, as well as a key to the activities and measured variables).